cBioCenter/bioblocks-viz/README.md

 Visualization components for use in [Human Cell Atlas](https://www.humancellatlas.org/) portals, such as with [Chell](https://github.com/cBioCenter/chell).

-Check out the [API Docs](https://cbiocenter.github.io/chell-viz/docs/api/index.html) or some [live examples](https://cbiocenter.github.io/chell-viz/app.html)!
+Check out the [API Docs](https://cbiocenter.github.io/chell-viz/docs/api/index.html), some [live examples](https://cbiocenter.github.io/chell-viz/app.html), or even the [Contact Map](http://contactmap.org) site!

 ## Getting Started (For Development Use)